databrickslabs/dbldatagen/docs/source/APIDOCS.md

 2. Generate a synthetic data set [for an existing Spark SQL schema.](#creating-data-set-with-pre-existing-schema)
 3. Generate a synthetic data set adding columns according to the specifiers provided
 4. Start with an existing schema and add columns along with specifications as to how values are generated
+5. Use a standard dataset to create a synthetic dataset with minimal effort

 The data generator includes the following features: